Sarajevo in 2 Days

 Yellow Bastion

 After breakfast, we set off to explore Sarajevo.
-We head for the Yellow Bastion, which offers a great view of the city (i.e. involves a long uphill walk).
+We head for the Yellow Bastion, which overlooks the city and offers a great view of the city (i.e. involves a long uphill walk).
+It may be uphill, but it’s not far, only 700 metres from the old town.

-The hill leading to the Yellow Bastion is largely covered by the Kovaci Graveyard, filed with line upon line of war graves.
+The hill leading to the Yellow Bastion is mostly covered by the Kovaci Cemetery, which is filled with line upon line of war graves.
 It’s a very visual reminder of the loss this city has suffered.
-The graveyard is also the final resting place of Bosnia’s first president.
+The cemetery is also the final resting place of Bosnia’s first president, Alija Izetbegović.

 Sarajevo City Hall